napframework/nap/docs/doxygen/markdown/05_rendering.md

 	// Start recording into the headless recording buffer. if (mRenderService->beginHeadlessRecording())
 	{
-		// Render the video into the video target mVideoRenderTarget->beginRendering();
+		// Render into the render target
+		mVideoRenderTarget->beginRendering();
 		...
 		mVideoRenderTarget->endRendering();